 The term non-regular workers refers to the fixed-term, part-time and dispatched workers who constitute one-third of employees in South Korea.
 In addition to a lack of job security, non-regular workers typically earn one-third less than regular workers.
 This income inequality is titled market dualism.
 Because of the income gap, non-regular workers have less access to insurance and company-based benefits.

-Many of the South Korean elderlies also live in poverty.
+Many of the South Korean elderly also live in poverty.
 Because of their high seniority-based wages and dated industry knowledge, most workers must leave their companies at around age 50.
-In 2017, the unemployment rate for the 55 to 64 age group was 67.5 percent, which is above the OECD average of 59.2 percent.
+In 2017, the unemployment rate for the 55 to 64 age group was 67.5%, which is above the OECD average of 59.2%.
 Those who are employed usually find themselves in temporary employment with low wages.
 While South Korea has a national pension service, the recent rise in the elderly population is putting a strain on the system.

 The history of poverty in South Korea comes from the country’s war-torn society.
 The rapid economic growth during the 1960s and the 1970s came at the cost of workers’ rights and exploitation, and ultimately, the poor in South Korea.
 In 2020, South Korea still struggles to make equitable working conditions for the elderly and non-regular workers.